tom-draper/repo-stats/README.md

 #### Ignore directory

-To ignore a specific directory, use the `-i` or `--ignore` flag followed by the name of the directory to ignore.
+A specific directory can be ignored with the `-i` or `--ignore` flag followed by the name of the directory to ignore.
 Any directory path containing this directory name will be ignored.

 ```bash
 repo-stats -i bin